Sean Davison: Personal life

 During Davison's time on home detention he received death threats, including a brick thrown through his house of detention.
 Davison arranged for the note that was attached to the brick to be sent to his DNA forensics laboratory in South Africa in an attempt to DNA profile the perpetrator who had handled it.
 It was later discovered that the court had unknowingly made his house arrest location available online to the public, and he was subsequently moved to a secret location.

 On returning to his home in South Africa, Davison said he believed doctors had been helping patients to die since the beginning of humanity.

 Several television documentaries were made about Davison's story, including a feature-length documentary that received critical acclaim.

 In September 2018 Davison was arrested in South Africa and charged with the murder of his quadriplegic friend Anrich Burger in 2013.
 Davison told the court that he was not guilty of any crime.
 He was granted bail even though the prosecution indicated there would be further murder charges.
-Following Davion's arrest Archbishop Desmond Tutu expressed his support for him once again.
+Following Davison's arrest Archbishop Desmond Tutu expressed his support for him once again.
 Anrich Burger was a quadriplegic as the result of a motor vehicle accident and had publicly stated that he was seeking an assisted suicide.
 Following Burgers death, and media speculation of Davison's involvement, Davison publicly admitted he assisted his friend's suicide.
 He also declared that he would not be willing to assist in euthanasia again.

 In November 2018 Davison was charged with a second murder, that of Justin Varian in 2015.
 Justin Varian was terminally ill with motor neuron disease and had publicly stated his desire to end his life because of his unbearable suffering.
 At that time there was media speculation that Davison was involved in planning Varian's death.
 However, Davison denied any involvement in it, stating that "assisted suicide is a world I don't want to be in".

 In April 2019 Davison was charged with a third murder, that of Richard Holland who died in December 2015.
 Davison again denied the charges and the case was moved to the Western Cape High Court.
 Richard Holland was a popular South African triathlete who represented his country on the 2007 World Championships.
 As a result of the spinal injuries from being knocked off his bicycle he developed locked-in syndrome and was only able to move a thumb and one eyelid.
 Although in court Davison denied all three murder charges he faced, he never made any public comment, however his wife disclosed he had helped the three men to die out of compassion, and she described the stress it brought to him and their family.